Despical/MusicBot/.github/README.md

 This is the base project for DBot.
 DBot is a music bot for Discord.

 ## Documentation
 More information will be found on the [wiki page](https://github.com/Despical/MusicBot/wiki) soon.
 The [Javadoc](https://javadoc.jitpack.io/com/github/Despical/MusicBot/latest/javadoc/index.html) can be browsed.
+Questions related to the usage of Music Bot should be posted on my [Discord server](https://discord.com/invite/Vhyy4HA).

+## Donations
+You like the Music Bot?
+Then [donate](https://www.patreon.com/despical) back me to support the development.

 ## Using Music Bot API
 The project isn't in the Central Repository yet, so specifying a repository is needed.<br>